mulia-dea/Learning-Kafka/Basic Kafka.md

   ![tar kafka zip](https://github.com/mulia-dea/Learning-Kafka/assets/67699035/f53802da-626e-4e23-9177-3eee4df0e74b)

 ### 2. Edit Kafka Configuration
+Change the configuration file in the server.properties file.
 The server.properties file is a configuration file used by Apache Kafka brokers
-- Mengubah file configuration di file server.properties
 - broker.id: Each Kafka broker in a cluster must have a unique ID
 - listeners:  Specifies the network interfaces and ports that the broker should listen on for incoming connections from producers and consumers.
 - log.dirs: Specifies the directory where Kafka stores its log files, which contain the records published to topics

 In this case, I will only edit the log.dirs section.
 Before it, determine where the Kafka log directory will be stored.
 I will create new directory **data/kafka-logs**

 Create new directory
 ```
 mkdir -p ~/data/kafka-logs